Legislating dogs ::

 San Francisco, California

-A law that began in San Francisco now has other cities considering a similar option: Mandatory pit bull sterilization.
+A breed-specific law that began in San Francisco, mandatory pit bull sterilization, has since been adopted around the country.
 Cities burdened with high pit bull biting incidents and shelter occupancy rates are trying to combat both problems at once with this law.
 In January 2006, San Francisco enacted its ordinance.
-After 18 months of passing, pit bull impoundments declined by 21%; pit bull shelter occupancy rates fell from three-quarters to one-quarter and pit bull euthanasia dropped 24%.8
+After 18 months of passing, pit bull impoundments declined by 21%; pit bull shelter occupancy rates fell from three-quarters to one-quarter and pit bull euthanasia dropped 24%.10

 In 2010, it was reported that pit bull biting incidents had significantly decreased in the city as well.
 Sgt.
-Bill Herndon of the San Francisco Police Department's vicious dog unit said the numbers and severity of pit bull attacks are down since the ordinance was enacted.
+Bill Herndon of the San Francisco Police Department's Vicious and Dangerous Dog Unit said the numbers and severity of pit bull attacks are down since the ordinance was enacted.
 The same article reports that pit bull euthanasia has since dropped to 30%.
-Rebecca Katz of the San Francisco's animal control department said, "We've seen it as very effective from an animal welfare perspective."9
+Rebecca Katz, the director of San Francisco Animal Care and Control, said, "We've seen it as very effective from an animal welfare perspective."11

 Beaufort County, South Carolina

 In October 2015, Beaufort County Council adopted a mandatory pit bull sterilization ordinance in an effort to reduce the overpopulation of pit bulls hindering their shelters.
 One year before the ordinance was passed, 285 pit bulls were sterilized free of charge by the county shelter and the Hilton Head Humane Association.
-That number more than doubled to 691 in the 14 months after the new regulations took effect, according to the director of Beaufort County Animal Services.10
+That number more than doubled to 691 in the 14 months after the sterilization regulations took effect, according to Tallulah Trice, the director of Beaufort County Animal Services.12

-Studies indicate that pit bulls have the lowest prevalence of sterilization (27%) among all dog breeds and that 64% to 73% of dogs in the U.S. are sterilized.11, 12
+Studies indicate that pit bulls have the lowest prevalence of sterilization (27%) among all dog breeds and that 64% to 73% of dogs in the U.S. are sterilized.13,14

 The ordinance, however, only applied to unincorporated Beaufort County.
 In 2016, the city of Beaufort, the county seat, followed up by passing a restricted dog ordinance for pit bulls, requiring all pit bulls over 4-months old to be spayed or neutered.
-The town of Bluffton did as well, effectively covering most of the county under the ordinance.13 Also, during the 2019-2020 legislative session, a bill was introduced requiring a $500 fee to own an unsterilized pit bull.14
+The town of Bluffton did as well, effectively covering most of the county under the ordinance.15 During the 2021-2022 South Carolina legislative session, a bill was introduced requiring a $25 fee to own an unsterilized pit bull.
+The bill did not succeed.16,17

 View a collection of mandatory pit bull sterilization ordinances from across the country.